Cabinet Refacing vs. Cabinet Refinishing

 In addition, many homeowners choose to add functional accessories such as pull-out shelves and Lazy Susans at the same time.
-Midwest Kitchens can also make many beneficial cabinet modifications.
-These include raising an over-the-stove microwave oven higher from the cooking surface or replacing an unused desk with a new custom cabinet.
-By making cabinet modifications, we maximize your working area to create more efficient use of kitchen space.
+We often raise the over-the-stove microwave oven higher from the cooking surface or replace an unused desk with new custom cabinetry.
+By making these modifications, we maximize your working area, creating a more efficient use of kitchen space.

 Why is a Factory-Painted or Stained Finish so Important?

-With cabinet refacing, the cabinet finishes are factory-applied, which dramatically reduces installation time and eliminates the need to deal with harmful paint fumes.
-This is a huge benefit for environmentally conscious consumers!
+With cabinet refacing, the cabinet finishes are factory-applied.
+This process dramatically reduces installation time and eliminates the need to deal with harmful paint fumes.
+What a huge benefit for environmentally conscious consumers!
 And homeowners desiring painted doors will choose brand new paint-grade cabinet doors that were intended to be painted.

 In addition, with existing oak cabinetry, which was commonly used in Kansas City homes, the grain will likely show through, even with several coats of paint.

-Moreover, with cabinet refacing, all of the hardwoods are stained, sealed, varnished and oven-cured in a controlled manufacturing setting at the Showplace Cabinetry factory in South Dakota, which uses the latest technology and environmental controls.
-(Midwest Kitchens is a proud dealer for Showplace Cabinetry.)
+Moreover, with cabinet refacing, all of the hardwoods are stained, sealed, varnished and oven-cured in a controlled manufacturing setting at the Showplace Cabinetry factory in South Dakota.
+They use the latest technology and environmental controls.
+Midwest Kitchens is a proud dealer for Showplace Cabinetry.

 For painted finishes, Showplace Cabinetry applies an additional top-coat, varnish, and oven-curing process for a long-lasting finish.
 This detailed process results in a durable, even and smooth finish on the cabinet doors that simply can’t be replicated by a local painting or refinishing company.